CronCats/docs/content/docs/task-creation.md

 Croncat tasks follow a very straight forward flow:

-1. Deploy or find a contract to a NEAR blockchain
+1. Deploy or find a contract to a NEAR blockchain account
 2. Decide how often a contract should be called & estimate it's transaction fee needs.
 3. Create the task configuration within croncat
 4. Monitor the ongoing progress of the task